AnkitNub/dog-breed-classification/README.md

    - Run through each cell to get optimal results.

 3. **Outcome:**
-   - Analyze the results, model performance, and insights derived from the regression analysis.
+   - Analyze the results, model performance, and insights derived from the images classified.